Mariavellous/mastermind_game/README.md

 ```

 ### 3. Build the frontend
+Make sure to use the recent version of node.js

 First, change directory to `frontend` the folder.
 Use `npm install` to install the frontend dependencies.
 Use `npm run build` to build the frontend.
 Change the directory back to the root of the project.